apidae-tourisme/apidae-php/README.md

 - Export download directory should be configurable
 - Fix all @todo
 - SSO integration
-- Add global responseField & count to config
+- Add global responseField & locale & count to config for all objects lists
+- Add a way to cleanup the export directory
-- Tag the first release
+- Tag the first stable 1.0 release

 #### Optional / Nice to have